oewntk/oewn-core/README.md

 ## Late resolution

-Internal cross-dependencies are resolved at a later stage.
+Internal dependencies are resolved at a later stage.
 If resolution is not necessary, this stage may be ignored.
-This involves
+Tthis involves
-- the resolution of synsetids in senses to synsets
+- the resolution of sense synsetid to synset
-- the resolution of members in synsets to entries
+- the resolution of synset members to entries
-- the resolution of targets in relations to senses or synsets

-The resolved entities are stored as **resolved_*** class members in the object.
+- the resolution of relation targets to senses or synsets The resolved entity is stored as a resolved_* class field

 ## Late extension